 What are garden soil amendments?

 There are several reasons soil amendments might be recommended for your garden or lawn.
-The 2 most common are to improve the soil's texture and to correct the soil's pH.
+The two most common are to improve the soil's texture and to correct the soil's pH.

 Improving Soil Texture